Siblings Used What They Learned In Safe Sitter®

 Amazed by her children’s composure, Marcia asked Samuel and Madeline how they’d known what to do.
 They both replied that Safe Sitter® had taught them.
 During the “Safety for the Sitter” portion of class, Madeline said, “I got the earthquake card and had acted it out.
 I remembered to get under the table and stay calm.
 I just started talking to my brother and sister.”
 In fact, immediately after the earthquake, measuring 5.8 on geological reports, Samuel even said, “Well, we didn’t think we would ever have to use that one!”

 Marcia was so impressed by how Safe Sitter® provides practical life skills for children and impacts families that she became a Safe Sitter® Instructor.
-“This program is so much more than it appears!” she said, stressing how a family in Alaska can live 45 minutes away from emergency services so the skills learned in Safe Sitter® could prove extremely handy.
-Marcia is reaching out to the home school network and other local schools to encourage them to provide Safe Sitter®.
+“This program is so much more than it appears,” she said, stressing how a family in Alaska can live 45 minutes away from emergency services so the skills learned in Safe Sitter® could prove extremely handy.
+Marcia even reached out to the home school network and other local schools to encourage them to provide Safe Sitter®.

 The earthquake didn’t provide Samuel and Madeline with their only opportunity to use their Safe Sitter® skills.
 Madeline is an active babysitter who averages 1 to 3 jobs each week.
 She always takes her Official Safe Sitter® Babysitter’s Handbook with her when she babysits.
 Samuel babysits but not as often as Madeline.
 However, he does watch his brothers and sisters frequently—and he’s proven he’s more than capable of that task!